nyris/sdk-maui/README.md

 ```

 ### Extract objects from your image

-Extract objects from an image
+Extract objects from an image:

 ```csharp
     nyris.ObjectProposal